Yonkai/ironman-challenge-maker/README.md

 # Config

-1. Requires configuration of config and environment files
+1. Requires configuration of config and environment files, I use a linux server running ubuntu and a mySQL instance.